 Welcome to Nursery – Ladybirds class

-Happy New Year and welcome to Term 3!
 As we cannot be together at the moment you will find a weekly overview of home learning below with daily videos being published on Tapestry.
-I will post the plans in different languages on Tapestry but if you require them in a different language please email me or via Tapestry.
-Please keep in touch with photos and videos of your home learning via Tapestry or email: email@example.com
+If you require the plans in a different language please email me or message via Tapestry.
+Please keep in touch with photos and videos of your home learning via Tapestry or email: firstname.lastname@example.org

 Every Monday a new whole school challenge will be set.
 Please find the link below.